-There are so many factors that go into picking the right first surfboard.
-It’s almost as hard as picking the right person to date!
+There are so many factors that go into choosing the right first surfboard, that it’s almost as hard as picking the right person to date!
 But don’t worry, we’ve listed three main factors below so you can get closer to finding that perfect match.

 Picking the right design alone can get you closer to your dream board.
 Whether you’re just a beginner or a seasoned pro, knowing what performance you’re seeking to achieve will help you choose the right shape.
 Take a look at Surfboard Design Guide by Surf Science to see which design is most suitable for you.
 This alone can make the eliminating process much easier!